 A customer who has received or is receiving basic or enhanced Bundled Job Placement Services cannot be transferred into Non-bundled Job Placement Services.

-Bundled Job Placement Services must not be purchased when Non-bundled Employment Services, VAT Preparing for a Job Search Training service, or Supported Employment services will be purchased for a customer.

 When a customer's circumstances indicate that Bundled Employment Services need to be purchased after Non-bundled Job Placement Services or VAT Preparing for a Job Search Training service has been provided, a reduction of payment will be applied to the fee of the Bundled Employment Service.

-Any request to change a Bundled Job Placement Service Description, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director using the VR3472, Contracted Service Modification Request form, before the change is implemented.
+Any request to change a Bundled Job Placement Service Description, Process and Procedure, Outcomes Required for Payment must be documented and approved by the VR director using the VR3472, Contracted Service Modification Request form, before the change is implemented Examples of when a VR3472 is necessary include:

+to purchase Bundled Job Placement services more than once;

+to purchase Supported Employment service after the purchase of any Bundled Job Placement Benchmark A-C; and

+to purchase Bundled Job Placement services after any Supported Employment benchmarks 2-6 have been purchased.

 17.4.2 Bundled Job Placement—Benchmark A

 17.4.2.1 Service Description

-The job placement specialist will conduct job development and job search activities directed toward employment that meets the customer's individualized skills, interests, goals, and needs as outlined in the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B, and in the Benchmark Status report.
+The job placement specialist will conduct job development and job search activities directed toward obtaining employment that meets the customer's individualized skills, interests, goals, and needs as outlined in the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B Status Report.

-Before the customer obtains employment, the job placement specialist must evaluate the customer's skills and train the customer in all of the following areas.
+Before the customer obtains employment, the job placement specialist must train and assist the customer in all of the areas described below.

-Completion of the VR1850, Personal Employment Data Sheet
+Completion of the VR1850, Employment Data Sheet or Equivalent

-The job placement specialist evaluates the customer's:
+The job placement specialist must train the customer on how to gather the necessary information in the areas below:

-demographics;
+demographic information;

 arrest and conviction history, if any;

 paid work history;